AlexianL/StudentProject2023/README.md

 ### Google Colaboratory

 One of this repository author didn't have a CUDA compatible GPU.
 A solution has been found using Google Colaboratory which can give access to a GPU in the cloud to its users.
 The capacity of this GPU is far from being the best and some of our programs execution time are impacted greatly (mainly the artificial neural network training).
 This solution will use both Google Colaboratory and Google Drive.
-The user must download this repository, extract it in "My Drive" which is inside Google Drive.
+The user must download this repository, extract it and inside the extracted folder, there will be another folder with the same name.
+Copy this folder in "My Drive" which is inside Google Drive.
+The notebooks are designed to be executed under Google Colaboraty.
+However executing the code with Google Colaboratory won't be able to reproduce the same results as in the article, they will be by far worst because we reduced the number of epochs when training our ANN from 6000 to 200.
+Still, they are designed to make the user understand our code as it is the most documented version.
+If the user want to obtain similar results as in the article, he should download the repository and use the python file named "6_complete_code.py", this version is not well documented nor well structured, but is designed to be compiled on any computer as it uses relative paths.

 ## Usage